hakonschia/reddit-android-client/README.md

 Note: The signing values cannot be omitted.
 If you are not building a release version assign empty strings to these values (ie. `FILE_PATH = ""`)

 Optionally, create an [Imgur app](https://api.imgur.com/oauth2/addclient) and pass the client ID to make requests towards the Imgur API.
 Some communication is done with Imgur, but these calls are optional and the app will be functional if this is omitted.
-Only userless/anonymous endpoints are used for Imgur.
+Only userless/anonymous endpoints are used.
 ```
 IMGUR_CLIENT_ID = <The Imgur client ID>
 ```